31st December 2020

 Bat soup – apparent evidence China’s cultural practices spread the virus, from a meme in which a Chinese presenter eats bat soup.
 It was the national dish of Palau in Micronesia, from a travel vlog filmed three years earlier -not a Chinese delicacy.
 She said it tasted like chicken.

-Bleach – Leader of the free world, President Trump’s miracle cure-all to flush out the plague from your veins.
-That the world’s top scientists had never thought about and was lying undiscovered in everyone’s home.
+Bleach – Leader of the free world, President Trump’s miracle cure to flush out the plague from your veins, that he worked out live on teevee.
+Something the world’s top scientists, and everyone else on the planet had never thought about and was lying undiscovered in everyone’s home!
 People died taking it.
+Really stupid people.

 DNA – the building blocks of life.
 Like really, really tiny lego.

-Genes, genotypes, alleles, epialleles, epigenetics, phenotypes, chromosomes, diploids, heterozygotes, single nucleitide polymorphism, base-pairs – erm, new types of Pokemon.
+Genes, genotypes, alleles, epialleles, epigenetics, phenotypes, chromosomes, base-pairs, diploids, heterozygotes, single nucleitide polymorphism -erm, new types of Pokemon.

 Epidemic – a major localised disease infecting large amounts of people